dymmond/asyncmq/docs/installation.md

 ## 4. CLI Helpers & Taskfile

 AsyncMQ ships with a handy CLI.
-You can streamline common commands by using a `Taskfile.yaml` ([https://taskfile.dev/](https://taskfile.dev/)):
+You can streamline common commands by using a [`Taskfile.yaml`](https://taskfile.dev/)) or whatever helps you streamline common commands, some still love going vintage (like this author) and still use the `Makefile` but the advantage of a `Taskfile` its that is OS agnostic:

 ```yaml
 version: '3'